-Trip fee is all inclusive from the river (amazing meals, all equipment, car shuttle, Chris Heeter and friends as your guides).
+Your trip fee of $995 is all inclusive from the river put-in (amazing meals, all equipment, car shuttle, and Chris Heeter and friends as your guides).

 - We specialize in women’s trips and on occasion put together mixed trips for families, friends, or work groups